nimiq/validator-registration-tool/README.md

                        If this argument is not provided, the tool connects to the "test" network by default
 ```

+When run without any options, a new `validator-keys.json` file with random keys is securely generated.

 ## Documentation

 Documentation is available in the [Nimiq developer center](https://www.nimiq.com/developers/migration/migration-validators).